The Black Parade/Living with Ghosts: Content

 The Black Parade/Living With Ghosts consists of two discs.
 The first disc contains a remastered version of The Black Parade, which is a concept album centered around a man dying of cancer, known as the Patient, as he nears the end of his life and reflects upon his past.
 It was produced by Rob Cavallo.

-The second disc, Living with Ghosts, features eleven demos of songs originally created for The Black Parade.
+The second disc, Living with Ghosts, features eleven demos of songs created for The Black Parade.
 The demos range from unfinished versions of "Disenchanted", "House of Wolves", and "Welcome to the Black Parade", to songs that were completely cut from the final album like "Emily", "All the Angels", "Not That Kind of Girl", and "Party at the End of the World".
-A demo of the B-side "Kill All Your Friends", which itself was cut from the final album, is also included.
+A demo of the B-side's "Kill All Your Friends" and "My Way Home Is Through You", which were initially cut from the final album, are also included.
 Some of the demos share similar themes as tracks that would be included on the final album, such as "All the Angels", which is thematically similar to "Cancer".
 Meanwhile, others depict themes or characters that were completely cut.
-An example of this is "Emily", which depicts the story of someone that went missing.
+An example of this is "Emily", which depicts the story of someone who went missing.

-Reception
+Critical reception

-Stephen Thomas Erlewine of AllMusic believed that reissuing of The Black Parade with demos included provided great insight on the production and writing process of My Chemical Romance's work.
-He wrote that the tracks allowed a listener to experience how the band developed The Black Parade throughout its production, and described that the relationship between the two discs demonstrated My Chemical Romance at their polished best, while Living with Ghosts "reveals them as an exposed nerve".
+Stephen Thomas Erlewine of AllMusic believed that reissuing The Black Parade with demos included provided great insight into the production and writing process of My Chemical Romance's work.
+He wrote that the tracks allowed a listener to experience how the band developed The Black Parade throughout its production and described that the relationship between the two discs demonstrated My Chemical Romance at their polished best, while Living with Ghosts "reveals them as an exposed nerve".

 Discussing the differences between the tracks included on Living with Ghosts and those that made it onto The Black Parade, Cassie Whitt and Jason Pettigrew of Alternative Press said that playing "spot the difference" was a "truly enlightening treasure hunt".
 They further highlighted the song "Emily", believing it to be "without competition, My Chemical Romance's darkest song" and one that provided the most insight behind the development of The Black Parades narrative.
 Gav Lloyd of Rock Sound echoed similar thoughts, stating that it provided "fascinating insight into the makings of such a landmark album", and described it as essential listening for My Chemical Romance fans.